-- (6) The quarantine stations shall issue inspection orders in accordance with Article 26 of the Act for imported foods suspected to have a high possibility of violating the Act in order to prevent harm to public health from the perspective of food sanitation - (7) The quarantine stations shall make efforts including the holding of seminars and provision of pre-import guidance in order to promote voluntary safety control which is the duty of importers as the food business operators. - (8) When a violation of the Act has been identified, the MHLW and quarantine stations shall give instructions on discarding relevant foods or other measures as well as measures to prevent recurrence of such violations including publishing examples of violations and providing guidance to importers. - (9) In the distribution stage in the domestic market, subsequent to importation, prefectures and cities and specially designated wards that operate public health centers (hereinafter referred to as "the prefectures, etc.") shall monitor and give guidance on imported foods.
-If any violation of the Act is identified, the MHLW, the quarantine station and the prefectures, etc. shall cooperate with each other to take appropriate measures to ensure that the importer concerned properly recalls the food as soon as possible. - 4.
-Items subject to intensive monitoring and guidance in light of conditions in the producing areas and other related factors - (1) Checking of imported foods based on the import-notification document submitted under Article 27 of the Act
+- (3) The MHLW shall provide guidance and, where appropriate, issue an order to importers who repeatedly violate the Act to prohibit or suspend their importation business under Article 55, paragraph 2 of the Act with the aim of improving causes for violations of the Act (hereinafter referred to as "the prohibition or suspension of business of importers"). - (4) When a violation of the Act has been identified, the MHLW shall announce the violation under Article 63 of the Act. - (5) Through the import-notification documents submitted under Article 27 of the Act, the quarantine stations shall check as to their compliance with the specifications and standards for foods (hereinafter referred as "the standards") under Article 11 and Article 18 of the Act. - (6) The quarantine stations shall systematically implement monitoring inspections to provide extensive checking of the food-safety conditions of various imported foods. - (7) The quarantine stations shall issue inspection orders in accordance with Article 26 of the Act for imported foods suspected to have a high possibility of violating the Act in order to prevent harm to public health from the perspective of food sanitation - (8) The quarantine stations shall make efforts including the holding of seminars and provision of pre-import guidance in order to promote voluntary safety control which is the duty of importers as the food business operators. - (9) When a violation of the Act has been identified, quarantine stations shall give instructions on discarding relevant foods or other measures as well as measures to prevent recurrence of such violations including providing guidance to importers. - (10) In the distribution stage in the domestic market, subsequent to importation, prefectures and cities and specially designated wards that operate public health centers (hereinafter referred to as "the prefectures, etc.") shall monitor and give guidance on imported foods.
+If any violation of the Act is identified, the MHLW, the quarantine station and the prefectures, etc. shall cooperate with each other to take appropriate measures to ensure that the importer concerned properly recalls the food as soon as possible.

+4. Items subject to intensive monitoring and guidance in light of conditions in the producing areas and other related factors

+Checking of imported foods based on the import-notification document submitted under Article 27 of the Act

-When the import-notification document is submitted for food importation under Article 27 of the Act, the quarantine stations shall confirm (i) that the imported food concerned is not among those mentioned in each item of Article 6, Article 9, paragraph 2, or Article 16 of the Act, (ii) that the food is not under an import ban in accordance with Article 8, paragraph 1 or Article 17, paragraph 1 of the Act, (iii) that the additives comply with regulations under Article 10 of the Act and (iv) that it complies with standards, by checking the import-notification document submitted by the importer and in addition, as necessary, the certificate issued by the government of the exporting country and reports by the importer on compliance with the Act and other regulations concerned.
+When the import-notification document is submitted for food importation under

+Article 27 of the Act, the quarantine stations shall confirm (i) that the imported food concerned is not among those mentioned in each item of Article 6, Article 9, paragraph 2, or Article 16 of the Act, (ii) that the food is not under an import ban in accordance with Article 8, paragraph 1 or Article 17, paragraph 1 of the Act, (iii) that the additives comply with regulations under Article 10 of the Act, and (iv) that the foods comply with standards of Articles 11 and 18 of the Act, by checking the import-notification document submitted by the importer and in addition, as necessary, the certificate issued by the government of the exporting country and reports by the importer on compliance with the Act and other regulations concerned.